chibby0ne/chibby0ne.github.io/content/posts/2021-01-31-steps_todo_before_factory_reset_android.md

   red pill and going for a custom ROM.

-As you can see most everything is backed up by default to the cloud either associated to an Gmail account or the app itself maintain a state in the cloud, so that in both cases a simple sign in would restore your profile to its last state.
+As you can see most everything is backed up by default to the cloud either associated to an Gmail account or the apps themselves maintain state in the cloud, so that in both cases a simple sign in would restore your profile to its last state.